Your Guide to Authentic Regional Eats

 99 Chestnut St.

-Wednesday is hot dog day at Simones, which means the price of a weenie drops from the usual ninety-five cents to seventy-five cents.
+Wednesday is hot dog day at Simones, which means the price of a weenie drops from the usual $1.75 to $1.50.

 In truth, every day is hot dog day at Simones, a small corner eatery that has been known to local frankfurter aficionados as the place to go for almost a hundred years.
 There are other things to eat at this happy lunch counter, including submarine sandwiches, bowls of mild meat-and-bean chili, and burgers; but the menu is headed by the category DOGS DOGS DOGS, and it is dogs that put Simones on the Roadfood map.